Heba-Atef99/Hospital_Management_System/README.md

 > 5. Collect statistics regarding his patients.
 > 6. Add their professional information.
 > 7. For Emergency : Show beds and blood units.
+> 8. Search For Patients.
+> 9. Sort by Date and Status.

 #### If you are Lab